WordPress Image Optimization 2025

 More importantly, always aim to keep the final compressed file size under 200KB, and ideally under 100KB, for fast loading.

-Should I optimize images before or after uploading to WordPress?
+Should I optimize images before uploading them to WordPress?

 For the best results, you should do both.
 This creates a two-stage optimization workflow.

-1. Pre-Upload Optimization: Manually resizing images to correct dimensions and choosing the right format (e.g., saving a photo as a high-quality JPEG) before uploading gives you the most control and prevents oversized original files from consuming server storage .
+1. Pre-Upload Optimization: Manually resizing images to correct dimensions and choosing the proper format (e.g., saving a photo as a high-quality JPEG) before uploading gives you the most control and prevents oversized original files from consuming server storage.

 How do I fix blurry images after compression?

 Blurriness or pixelation is almost always caused by excessive lossy compression.
-If you are using a plugin, select a less aggressive compression level.
-For example, in Imagify, switch from “;Ultra” to “Aggressive” or “Normal” (which is lossless).
-In ShortPixel, choose “Glossy” or “Lossless” instead of “Lossy” .
+If you are using a plugin, select a less aggressive WordPress image compression level.
+For example, in Imagify, switch from “Ultra” to “Aggressive” or “Normal” (which is lossless).
+In ShortPixel, choose “Glossy” or “Lossless” instead of “Lossy”.
 If you are optimizing manually in a tool like Photoshop, save your JPEGs at a higher quality setting (e.g., 70-85 instead of 50).

 Can I optimize images without a plugin?

 Yes, you can.
-The manual process involves using a desktop application like Adobe Photoshop or a free online tool like TinyPNG to resize and compress your images before uploading them to the WordPress Media Library .
-You can also manually enable native lazy loading by adding `loading=”lazy”` to your image tags in the HTML editor, but this is far less practical and scalable than using a plugin that handles it automatically.
+The manual process involves using a desktop application like Adobe Photoshop or a free online tool like TinyPNG to resize and compress images before uploading them to the WordPress Media Library.
+You can also manually enable native lazy loading fix by adding `loading=” lazy”` to your image tags in the HTML editor, but this is far less practical and scalable than using a plugin that handles it automatically.

 Conclusion: Your Action Plan for a Faster WordPress Site